gfpantoja/NDTM/README.md

 # NDTM

 This repository consists of complementary material from the article titled "The Normalized Direct Trigonometry Model for the Two-Dimensional Irregular Strip Packing Problem," developed by German Pantoja-Benavides, David Álvarez Martínez, and Francisco Parreño Torres.
+DOI: 10.3390/math12152414

 In the "Instances" folder, you will find the .txt files of the instances used with the following format:
 -Strip'sWidth NumberOfTypeOfPieces